 Few consumers ever stop to think about the packaging their products come in – unless, of course, the packaging doesn’t work.
 That’s the scenario packaging engineers work to avoid.
-While we may not pay much attention to it on an everyday basis, taken altogether, packaging is the 3rd largest industry in the world, encompassing everything from the boxes and bags enclosing our food to the complex and critically important means for transporting dangerous and hazardous materials.
+While we may not pay much attention to it on an everyday basis, taken altogether, the packaging industry is the 3rd largest industry in the world, encompassing everything from the boxes and bags enclosing our food to the complex and critically important means for transporting dangerous and hazardous materials.

 Other programs focus on the design aspect of packaging, and find themselves housed in Graphic Design or business and marketing schools.
-Others may be in chemistry programs (such as paper engineering) or food and agriculture (for food-specific packaging programs).
+Others may be in chemistry programs (such as paper engineering) or food and agriculture (for food packaging programs).
 New, alternative certification options are beginning to appear as well, such as the pioneering certificate offered by The Packaging School, a program designed by award-winning Clemson University faculty.

-Whether the program focuses on the science of packaging, or the visual design and selling of products, Packaging Science is a highly rewarding and stable career; one packaging science faculty member reports on Quora that students have seen starting salaries upward of $85,000.
+Whether the program focuses on the science of packaging, or the visual packaging design and selling of products, Packaging Science is a highly rewarding and stable career; one packaging science faculty member reports on Quora that packaging professionals have seen starting salaries upward of $85,000.
 Payscale data shows a more conservative figure, though still respectable around $67,000.
 In the internet age, as e-commerce has turned into everyday commerce, companies like Amazon have made us take delivery for granted, packaging – for marketing, for shipping, for shelf life – is more important than ever.[read our new article on how Packaging is found to be the 3rd largest industry in the world]

 With so much potential, and so much opportunity, students may not know where to begin searching for a packaging science degree program.
 That’s why Value Colleges has done the research on this resurgent and growing field to find the best values out there today.
 To determine value, Value Colleges relies on three main data points: